 Full professors are expected to have an ongoing program of research or scholarly activity at or above a level consistent with the department's ranking among departments by the National Research Council, be visible and active professionally, and have international recognition and leadership within their scientific field for these efforts.
 An Associate Professor should have an active research program at or above a level consistent with the department's ranking, be visible and active professionally, and have national and international research recognition.
-An Assistant Professor should be developing a research program likely to help the department maintain or improve its position in the rankings, participate in the activities of the national research community, and work towards developing a national and international research recognition.
+An Assistant Professor should be developing a research program likely to help the department maintain or improve its position in the rankings, participate in the activities of the national research recognition.
 Research productivity is based on sustained publication portfolio of peer reviewed papers in reputable, refereed journals within their field.
-Other indicators of research quality include: invited presentations at conferences, invited seminars or colloquia, interdisciplinary collaboration, the submission of competitive research grant proposals, and quality of directed doctoral dissertations as measured by student publications and ability to secure employment in industry, government, or academic appointments.
-The expectations for rank are further elaborated in section VI.
+Other indicators of research quality include: invited presentations at conferences, invited seminars or colloquia, interdisciplinary collaboration, the submission of competitive research grant proposals, and quality of directed doctoral dissertations as measured by student publications for rank are further elaborated in section VI.